AT&T WirelessSM

 A SIM card is a tiny card in your phone that stores information about your mobile identity, such as your phone number and wireless services.
 SIM cards help you securely connect to your wireless carrier to provide a network connection.
 Think of SIM cards as a key that connects your phone with cellular networks.

-If, however, your device supports an eSIM, you may be able to download and activate an eSIM for the country you’re visiting without having to go out of your way to purchase a physical SIM card.
-When returning from a trip using eSIM services, all you have to do is go back into your phone’s settings app and switch your domestic phone line back on.
+If your device supports an eSIM, you may be able to download and activate one for the country you’re visiting.
+This way you don’t need to purchase a physical SIM card.
+When your trip is over and you return to home to the U.S., go back into your phone’s settings and switch your domestic phone line back on.
 This simplicity and peace of mind make eSIM a worthy option.
 Learn more about what an eSIM is and how it works

 Note: If you’re a frequent traveler and are willing to budget for the additional cost, you can even buy an unlocked cheap device (for example, a flip phone) that you can bring with you on international trips.
 Take that unlocked phone with you and buy a local SIM card once you arrive.
 Insert it into your device and you’ll have a prepaid amount of credits to use for calls, texts, and data.
 Depending on the phone you buy, some advanced features (like 5G) may not work like they would on a smartphone.
 When you return home, just turn off the device until your next trip.